pik-piam/flodym/paper/paper.md

 # Summary

 Dynamic material flow analysis (MFA) is one of the core methods in the field of industrial ecology.
-It systematically tracks the time-dependent mass flows of materials through a system (such as a country's society) throughout different stages of their life cycle, and accounts for their accumulation in stocks, such as materials contained in products, assets or infrastructure in use at a given point in time.
+It systematically tracks the time-dependent mass flows of materials within a system (such as a country's society) throughout different stages of their life cycle, and accounts for their accumulation in stocks, such as materials contained in products, assets or infrastructure in use at a given point in time.
 Such analyses are used for resource management, for assessing environmental impacts, and investigating circular economy measures - assisting in policy advice, urban and regional planning, or sustainable product design.

 flodym (Flexible Open Dynamic Material Systems Model) is a library of objects and functions needed to build dynamic MFA.
 It implements the `FlodymArray` class, which internally manages operations of one or several such multi-dimensional arrays.
 Objects representing flows, stocks, and parameters all inherit from this class.
 Stocks include lifetime models for dynamic stock modelling, i.e. for calculating the relation of material flows entering a stock and the mass and age structure of that stock over time.
 The whole MFA system is realized with an abstract parent class including sanity checks for the system, that users can implement a subclass of. flodym includes functionality for efficient read-in and export via pandas (@pandas1, @pandas2), as well as visualization routines.

 flodym is based on the concepts of the Open Dynamic Material Systems Model (ODYM) [@odym].
 It can be seen as a re-implementation with vastly expanded functionality and the aim of improved structuring.
+As a result, flodym enables users to effortlessly deploy a customized, flexible MFA - built for maintainability and future expansion.

 # Statement of need